 - Is your sore shoulder weak enough that daily activities have become difficult?

-If any of the above scenarios are applicable to you, it is likely that your shoulder was injured during the course of the accident.
+If any of the above scenarios apply to you, your shoulder was likely injured during the course of the accident.
 Listen to your body and be cognizant of all symptoms, it knows and usually alerts you when something is wrong.

 When an orthopedic doctor is examining a patient for shoulder injuries, they will perform a series of physical examinations, or tests, that are used to determine the extent and the location of an injury.
 This physical examination typically involves looking for visual abnormalities, moving the shoulder into certain positions, and receiving feedback from the patient regarding their pain and discomfort levels.